simplay/excel2excel/README.md

 Copy the content of an excel documents to another excel document.
-In order to decide which cell in the FROM file is mapped to which other cell in the TO file, one has to define a cell mapping.
+In order to decide which cell in the FROM file is mapped to which other cell in the TO file, one has to define a cell cellMapping.

 This project is licensed under the [MIT License](https://github.com/simplay/excel2excel/blob/master/LICENSE).